Family Tax Planning

 - Consider transferring assets into the company in return for a new share issue to uplift the capital base of the company.

 - Don’t pay out all the profits in dividends.
-Leaving some cash in the company increases the impression of capital rather than income, especially if this cash is invested for the medium term.
+Leaving some cash in the company increases the impression of capital rather than income, especially if this cash is a medium-term investment.

 - Ensure any dividends paid to a non-working spouse are paid into their own personal bank account.